kyouryuukunn/renpy-ActionEditor3/README.md

  * blur transform property of each images are used for simulating camera blur in function transform prperty, so blur transform properties of each images aren't availabe when focusing is enabled.
    Set function property to None when you want to disable camera blur for already shownd images.
- * ActionEditor Can't get correct value If any other matrixtransform than below Matrixes are used.:
-   1. OffsetMatrix * RotateMatrix
-   2. OffsetMatrix
-   3. RotateMatrix
- * ActionEditor can't get correct value If any other matrixcolor than below Matrixes are used.:
-   1. InvertMatrix*ContrastMatrix*SaturationMatrix*BrightnessMatrix*HueMatrix
-   2. One of above matrixes
  * Unfortunately, The behavior of functions for function property isn't same as ATL.
    There are some different points.
    1. inherited_<property> have no value.